Articles on: Flows

 Generate a Flow Field

 Create a Wait for Response action that collects the target value from your contacts and saves it as a flow variable.
-In the example below, the Wait for Response action collects our contacts' order numbers and save them as a flow variable which will then be called later in the flow using @webhook.lookup_response to get the last webhook response.
+In the example below, the Wait for Response action collects our contacts' order numbers and save them as a flow variable which will then be called later in the flow using @webhook.json.lookup_response to get the last webhook response.

 Make a Request